jorbDehmel/oak/README.md

  -u  | --dump      | Produce dump files
  -v  | --version   | Show Acorn version
  -w  | --new       | Make a new package

+## Optimization and Runtime Debugging

+`Oak` has some limited support for compiler optimization and runtime debugging due to its use of LLVM-IR via Clang.
+The `acorn -O` and `acorn -g` commands tell Clang to use full compile-time optimization and allow runtime debugging respectively.

+**Due to `Oak`'s mangler and rule system, runtime debugging information may not be immediately useful.** For instance, generic struct instances have compilation-time-mangled names: `vec<i32>` will become `vec_GEN_i32_ENDGEN`, which is much less intuitive to a human observer.
+Additionally, compile-time rules may cause strange effects in the output code which may not be present in the source.
+Enumerations, due to their complex internal structure, also may be hard to parse to a human eye.
+However, with practice and use of the `acorn -e` flag (to view the translated `c++` source code) this information should become easier to parse.

+Additionally, it is worth noting that both of these options will increase compilation time, and the `-g` option will significantly increase the size of the output executable.

 ## Macros